 The good news is there are many healthy ways to cope with stress.
-A diabetes educator will help you find healthy ways to cope that work with your lifestyle, including:
+A diabetes care and education specialist will help you find healthy ways to cope that work with your lifestyle, including:

-Your diabetes educator also can offer some tips for dealing with stress, including:
+Your diabetes care and education specialist also can offer some tips for dealing with stress, including:

 - Seeking support: It’s really important to have a network of people you can turn to.
 Build healthy relationships with your spouse, loved ones or friends.
 Talk to them when you are upset so they can help you.
 Seek chances to meet other people with diabetes so you can remind yourself that you aren’t alone.

 - Moving your body: When you are sad or worried about something, go for a walk or bike ride.
 Research shows when you are active, your brain releases chemicals that make you feel better.

 - Thinking positive: It may sound too simple, but having a positive attitude really helps.
 Think about and celebrate the successes you’ve had managing diabetes (even small ones).
 Think about the people and activities in your life that make it enjoyable.
 Recalling the good stuff will help you get through the tough times.